imkkapoor/muzika/README.md

 -   [ ] **Advanced Preferences**

     I am also working on adding some advanced preferences to enhance user customization.
 These features will allow users to fine-tune their music recommendations and app settings according to their personal preferences, making the app even more tailored to individual needs.

+-   [ ] **Making/Designing a Logo**

+    I am in the process of creating a logo for the app, aiming to encapsulate its essence and make it visually appealing to users.

 ## Contributing